Alex-Clau/FarmerParcelAssistant-CO2ANGELS/README.md

 ### POST `/generate-reports`

 Generate reports for farmers due to receive one today.
 (With the press of a button or API call)

+Via postman: POST http://54.194.249.252:6777/generate-reports (for the deployed application) or change the url to localhost Via deployed application: press "Generate reports", no phone number needed (Functionality for showcase purposes)

 **Response:**
 ```json